Stuff-Technologies-Inc/binancepay-for-woocommerce/README.md

 Adds [Binance Pay](https://pay.binance.com/en) support for WooCommerce.

-User documentation can be found on the offical wordpress plugin page as sonn as it is listed there.
+User documentation can be found on the official WordPress plugin page (as soon as it is listed there).

 ## Development
 ```